 James Prochaska is a psychologist who wrote the book Changing for Good.
 In this approach, he asks us to consider the roadblocks we may face such as co-workers, from whom we derive social support, in the habit of going to restaurants for lunch that sabotages our diet.
 In this example, could we set clear boundaries and be content to eat a healthier lunch we pack?
 If we start to miss the social support, could we organize this group for another social event after hours or meet for coffee on the way in to work?

-In other words, don’t let the challenges to meeting your new goals defeat your drive to make healthy new habits.
+In other words, don’t let the challenges to meeting your new goals defeat your drive to make healthy new habits, I recommend getting the best 360 camera and recording yourself saying all your goals that way you have a video that will always remind you what you want.
 Research shows it takes 30 to 60 days to form a new habit or overcome a bad habit such as smoking or binge use of alcohol.
 Looking at our internal or external motivation to succeed can be helpful in this change process.
 If you decide to work with a therapist on your life goals, give Dunham Counseling a call at (630) 799-0100.